SF-art88/Segmentation_MIRSeg/README.md

 ## License

 This project is released under the Apache License 2.0.
-See [LICENSE](LICENSE) for details.

 This repository is intended for research and reproducibility purposes.
 It has not been validated, certified, or approved as a clinical medical device.